myexperiments-blog/myexperiments-blog.github.io/_posts/2018-10-16-linux-privilege-escalation.md

 Finally, it is really important to externalize logs in another machine.

+[Center for Internet Security (CIS)](https://www.cisecurity.org/) are providing benchmarks about the best security practices to follow.

 ## 2. Kernel information gathering

 Some basic command to collect some clues to realize a Linux kernel exploitation